TadiT7/treble_experimentations_wiki/Generic-System-Image-list.md

-### GSI List
+### Generic System Image List

-Here's a collection of available GSI ROMs, in order to keep it easy to choose what you want.
+Here's a collection of available Generic System Image ROM's, in order to keep it easy to choose what you want.

 ## Official Android 10:
 |ROM|Maintainer|Thread/Download|Partition Style|Architecture|